ashleykwtam/theodinproject/README.md

-# theodinproject
+# Projects from The Odin Project

-The Odin Project Curriculum
+A repo hosting all the projects from The Odin Project The curriculum can be found at http://theodinproject.com